moufmouf/graphqlite-phpuk-workshop/README.md

 In order to install the project, start by cloning it.

-This repository contains many branches all named "stepXX-some-description".
+This repository contains 2 branches:

+- `step0` is where you start
+- `master` is the final result at the end of the workshop

 Start with branch "step0":

 ```bash
 $ git checkout step0
 ```

-At any point in the workshop, you can fast forward by switching to the correct branch.

 ## Installing